 Ensure you have fully vacated the room by the end of your booked time.

 If you have provided catering, you will need to dispose of any food and/or other waste items using the bins provided in the room.
-Please note that due to strict fire evacuation guidance we are not allowed to leave anything in the corridor outside of the room for collection by the catering companyPlease leave anything to be collected under the stairs on the ground floor by the rear access door.
+Please note that due to strict fire evacuation guidance we are not allowed to leave anything in the corridor outside of the room for collection by the catering company.
+Please leave anything to be collected under the stairs on the ground floor by the rear access door.

 If the room is not left in a suitable state after your activity or other issues are reported to us, we reserve the right to deny future booking requests.